 Stillwater Coffee Celebrates Caffeinating Hiawatha for One Year

 Starting a business is always exciting and challenging, and the last year has been particularly interesting for Stillwater Coffee in Hiawatha.
-This independent java shop’s ability to adapt their services to the rigors of the pandemic halfway into their first year deserves another cup of caffeine!
+This independent java shop’s ability to adapt its services to the rigors of the pandemic halfway into its first year deserves another cup of caffeine!

 The Stillwater Coffee name is appropriate to their peaceful setting overlooking a pond on the north side of the building.
 The space offers comfy chairs and couches near a fireplace as well as tables and chairs.
 A large patio provides a view of Hiawatha to the west.

 Alisabeth von Presly, manager of the shop, says Hiawatha is a blend of business and creative people as well as families, and the clientele reflects the makeup of the community.

 As for the menu, Stillwater Coffee provides a range of drinks and food options, many of which are locally sourced, and their house-roasted coffee beans.
 For coffee drinks, the shop specializes in unique lattes, such as their Lavender Mist latte, Stout Latte with caramel and coconut, and Midsummer Mocha, a dreamy red raspberry-white chocolate concoction.
 For the morning crowd, they offer house-made pastries, Rustic Hearth bread and cinnamon rolls, keto-approved smoothies, and breakfast sandwiches.
 Their menu includes craft beers, wine and other foods and ingredients from local farms and suppliers, whenever possible.